 Then, that goodwill evaporates the moment we head into the convoluted, incoherent and stubbornly inane final act, where Malick again demonstrates his pomposity to his audience by drifting into this weirdly lame, wishy-washy dialog intercut with images meant to be poignant and meaningful: they aren’t… and it isn’t.
 Not even the great Sean Penn can carry this films final act into anything even remotely resembling good storytelling.
 What story?
 Where’s the story going?
 You’re screaming at the screen for the movie to hurry the hell up and do something!
 It’s all pointless.
 As an audience we don’t have anybody we can really root for the whole way through, which is a crucial mistake to make.
 A film without a key character whose journey we follow, is a film devoid of interest.

 And why does Malick seem intent on shooting long takes of trees, flowers and foliage, all of which merely serve to pad out an otherwise bloated film?
-I got sick of watching yet another long tracking shot of enormous trees stretching up into the sky, of flowers and jungle-scapes that last for ages but generate no emotional response from the audience.
-Sorry, Terrence, but it does nothing for me.
+Many viewers got sick watching yet another long tracking shot of enormous trees stretching up into the sky, of flowers and jungle-scapes that last for ages but generate no emotional response from the audience. .

-Let’s get this straight: I’ve spent a long time trying to dissect The Thin Red Line to try and figure out what on Earth it’s point is.
+Let’s get this straight: you can spend a long time trying to dissect The Thin Red Line to try and figure out what on Earth it’s point is.
 There are copious voice-overs, from almost every character on screen thinking about war and the futility of it all.
 To be honest, it often plays like hippie hocus pocus to me.
 And I detested the arrogance of Malick to think he could make a film like this and expect people to appreciate the “art” of it all.
-I get the same emotion from postmodern art and monkey paintings.
+We get the same emotion from postmodern art and monkey paintings.

 Saving Private Ryan was a landmark film in many ways, mainly for the way in which it revolutionized the war picture genre and gave it a genuine shot of adrenaline going forward.
 The ante had been upped, and again it had been Spielberg at the forefront.